US Government, Government Agencies & Armed Forces

-- Sir Not-Appearing-in-This-Trailer: Despite being played a notable actor, the Orphanage Headmaster is not used the marketing to spoiler the fact who he is and who he works for.
+- Sir Not-Appearing-in-This-Trailer: Despite being played a notable actor, the Orphanage Headmaster is not used by the marketing to hide the fact who he is and who he works for.

 - Small Role, Big Impact: Relatively speaking, the Orphanage Headmaster is only in the movie for a short while, give or take a couple of scenes.
 Needless to say, for such a short-tenure, he comes with a lot of baggage and practically drives the plot forward.

 - Tempting Fate: He bellows that the "day of reckoning" has arrived right before getting nailed by a taxi cab.